 - Squarespace.
 This WYSIWYG website builder comes with a CMS that helps you deliver the right content to website visitors.
 Our Squarespace review offers an in-depth look into the platform.

 Podcast Streaming Statistics

-The podcast is a rich, complex, and varied ecosystem which, until recently, was a great way to pass time.
+The podcast is a rich, complex, and varied ecosystem which, until recently, was a great way to pass the time.
 However, as Midroll decodes, the podcast has progressed tremendously.
-In fact, the podcast is now considered a mainstream marketing tool.
+It is now considered a mainstream marketing tool.
 And going by the latest podcast streaming statistics, podcast listening is poised for a steady rise.